Business (BUS)

 BUS 490.
 Departmental Honors.
 1-8.

-Independent research, writing and presentation of a paper on a relevant topic in the business area under the supervision of a committee of Department of Business and other appropriate faculty.
+Independent research, writing and presentation of a paper on a relevant topic in the business area under the supervision of a committee within the Department of Business and other appropriate faculty.